Hello

 Packets vs. Frames

-A frame can be defined as the unit of data transferred across the network, defined at the data link (network access) layer of the protocol stack.
+A frame is defined as the unit of data transferred across a network

-NIC card sends data in discrete chunks called frames (and has the following typical information)
+Nic card sends data in discrete chunks called frames.

 Preamble